 - It might be a good idea to spend more than three days in Ubud, so you can figure out what not to do.

-- You won’t find a lot of local vegetarian options in restaurants (besides the usual gado-gado, and veggie versions of nasi goreng and mie goreng).
-But Ubud has hundreds of restaurants that serve good international cuisine, and you’’ll get a wider variety of vegetarian food there.
+- You won’t find a lot of local vegetarian options in traditional restaurants (besides the usual gado-gado, and veggie versions of nasi goreng and mie goreng).
+But Ubud has lots of restaurants that serve good international cuisine, and you’ll get a wider variety of vegetarian food there.

 - If you’re staying in a homestay, though, your host should be able to whip you up some tasty local vegetarian dishes.